-We generally think of that word “grace” as not counting our sins against us.
+We generally think of that word grace as not counting our sins against us.
 But grace means so much more.
-In this particular instance, it meant saving me from an eternity of Hell fires while I was yet a sinner, for if I had depleted my fuel on that foggy night, my prospects for surviving would not have been good.
-To be saved by God, we must survive until that moment of salvation, and it is only by the grace of God that we do.
-I can recount many close calls in my life, and those are only the ones that I am aware of.
-But by the grace of God he allowed me to survive.
-There are many other ways of understanding grace that were present toward me long before I was adopted into the Body of Christ, all of which were part and parcel to the sovereignty of God.
+In this particular instance it meant saving me from an eternity of Hell-fires, for if I had exhausted my gas the prospects for surviving wouldn’t have been at all good.
+To be saved by God, you see, we must also survive until the moment of salvation, and it’s only by His grace that that happens.
+I can recount a lot of close calls in my life, and those are only the ones that I’m aware of.
+But by God’s grace, He allowed me to survive.
+There’re other ways of understanding grace that were present toward me long before I was adopted into the Body of Christ, all of which were part and parcel to the sovereignty of God.
 Why me?
-I have no idea why, but I could give you a book’s worth of reasons why not.
+I have no idea.
+But I could give you a book’s worth of reasons why not.
 I don’t know why.

 So, dear children, I pray that you would set out to grasp this thing called grace.
-I pray that the expression of it’s reality would not be corrupted in your understanding of it, nor mine.
-And I pray that our Father in heaven would grant us the wisdom to know the expression of grace through the Son in an ever increasing way.
+I pray that the expression of its reality would not be corrupted in your understanding of it, nor mine.
+And I pray that our Father in Heaven would grant us the wisdom to know the expression of grace through the Son in an ever-increasing way.